What is intracerebral hemorrhage?

 Symptoms usually appear suddenly during ICH.
-They include headache, weakness, confusion, and paralysis, particularly on one side of the body.
-The buildup of blood puts pressure on the brain and interferes with its oxygen supply.
+They include headache, weakness, confusion, and paralysis, particularly on one side of your body.
+The buildup of blood puts pressure on your brain and interferes with its oxygen supply.
 This can quickly cause brain and nerve damage.

 This is a medical emergency requiring immediate treatment.
-ICH is not as common as ischemic stroke (when a blood vessel is blocked by a clot), but it’s more serious.
+ICH isn’t as common as ischemic stroke (which occurs when a blood vessel to your brain is blocked by a clot), but it’s more serious.